Countrywide whistleblower sees no change in financial sector

 It has said it discontinued the mortgage lending practices that were in place at Countrywide before 2008.

 Foster was fired by Bank of America shortly after the mortgage lender was absorbed.
-She had been lobbying her superiors to expand an investigation into fraud by loan officers that included forgery of documents and signatures and inventing income streams for loan applicants.
+She had been lobbying her superiors to expand an investigation into fraud by loan officers that included forging documents and signatures and inventing income streams for loan applicants.

 After a three-year battle, the U.S. Department of Labor’s Occupational Health and Safety Administration last year ordered Bank of America to reinstate her and pay her nearly $1 million in lost wages and expenses.
 Bank of America, however, is appealing the decision, leaving Foster without the job or money.

-“I believed that Countrywide had totally duped Bank of America (and) as soon as Bank of America looked at the evidence that I had assembled that they would hire me back,” she said in an interview on Tuesday.
+“I believed that Countrywide had totally duped Bank of America (and) as soon as Bank of America looked at the evidence that I had assembled that they would hire me back,” she told Reuters in an interview on Tuesday.

 “I was naive.”

-The Ridenhour Prize for Truth Telling is sponsored by the Fertel Foundation and the Nation Institute, non-profits that support whistleblowers in the government and corporate world.
+Foster won the Ridenhour Prize for Truth-Telling from a pair of non-profits - the Fertel Foundation and the Nation Institute - supporting whistleblowers in the government and corporate world.

-Also honored were an FBI agent who wrote a book about what he called the U.S. government’s botched campaign to justify torturing terror suspects and U.S. congressman John Lewis of Georgia, who was badly beaten while protesting for civil rights in the 1960s.
+An FBI agent who wrote a book about the U.S. government’s botched campaign to justify torturing terror suspects and U.S. congressman John Lewis of Georgia, who was badly beaten while protesting for civil rights in the 1960s, were also honored.

 Two of Foster’s former colleagues, both of whom also battled Bank of America after losing their jobs, attended the event at the club on Wednesday.